tiagodc/TreeLS/README.md

 - Stem detection and denoising
 - Stem segmentation
 - Forest inventory
+- Fast calculation of point features
-- Research and other applications
+- Research basis and other applications
+- 3D plotting and manipulation

 ## Installation from source